enums/EMCVLib/README.md

 # Documents

-Introduce each Class or Founction in this library.
+Introduce each Class or Function in this library.
 Or you can see the demo code in this repo.

 - **[ObjC]**: Means this property or method can be used on Objective-C.
 - **[ObjC++]**: Means this property or method can only be used on Objective-C++ which means it's must a `.mm` source file.